 About Rana Gorgani, the art of Sufi dance

-About Rana Gorgani
+About us Rana Gorgani

 Rana Gorgani, one of the rare female whirling dervishes, elevates Sufi dance to the rank of spiritual art.
 This biography reveals the essence of this virtuoso, sometimes called the popess of Sufi dance, even if it is not easy to understand the one who readily cites Rûmî to introduce herself: “I am neither from the East nor from the West, neither from the land nor from the sea. […] My place is the non-place, my sign is the non-sign.
 I am neither body nor soul, for I belong to the Soul of souls. »